 Happy are they, in my opinion, to whom it is given either to do something worth writing about, or to write something worth reading; most happy, of course, are those who do both.
 Pliny

 Preserving thoughts for the enjoyment and edification of strangers, renouncing revelry, friendship, and love for the unlikely esteem of men unknown, is this not madness incarnate, or is it the closest one can come to rule over day and night, divide them, and see that it is good?
 Petronius Jablonski

-Petronius Jablonski studied Philosophy, Psychology, Mathematics and Physics at UW Parkside.
+Petronius Jablonski studied Philosophy, Psychology, Mathematics, Philology, Classics, and Physics at UW Parkside.
 Some Call It Trypophobia is a collection of published stories and an existential analysis of the phobia.
 Schrödinger’s Dachshund is his first novel.
 Mount Silenus began as therapy for Post-Traumatic Mountaineering Disorder and never looked back.
 Jablonski writes extensively about music, though there is only one song he reviews.